rameshrvr/binary_heap/README.rst

 Python library which helps in forming Binary Heaps (Min, Max) using list data structure.
 This library provides the below Heap specific functions.

+*heap_sort*
+	Sort the given list of elements using Heap Sort Algorithm

 *heapify*
 	Convert list of elements to Heap data structure (MinHeap/MaxHeap)